wimdetroyer/study-notes/books/java/java-concurrency-in-practice.md

 - use randomized test data so the compiler cannot optimize
 - have as much interleavings as possible in order to simulate concurrency better (one can do this with synchronizers such as cyclic barrier in order for all threads to start & stop at same time)
     - use thread.yield() to allow other threads some action
-- test itself relies on as little concurrency as possible, because of the 'chicken and egg problem'
+- test itself relies on as little concurrency as possible, because of the 'chicken and egg problem' (needing to test concurrent code implies that your test code is also concurrent)

 #### Memory leaks